top of page

 If you prefer lighter, pastel tones with a steely, metallic shift and subtle color blending, Montana sapphires are your target.

 Neither origin holds a monopoly on durability.
 Both are corundum, scoring a 9 on the Mohs scale, making them just right suited for daily wear.
-I can list refractive indices and metallurgical data until I'm blue in the face.
+I can list refractive indices and metallurgical data until I'm sapphire blue in the face.
 But ultimately, the choice of which stone earns a spot on your hand rests entirely with you.
 This is a decision entirely about aesthetics, not quality.

 Takeaway: Australian parti sapphires deliver bold, high-contrast zones of deep blue, green, and yellow thanks to their iron-rich basaltic origins, while Montana sapphires offer lighter, steely, watercolor-like blends.
 Always verify treatment disclosures to avoid cheaper beryllium-diffused stones masquerading as standard-heat material.
 Both origins provide phenomenal, highly durable options for daily wear.